-During birth, complications may occur that may put both the child and the mother’s life at risk.
-If the attending physicians don’t act promptly, the child may suffer a birth injury such as hypoxic-ischemic encephalopathy (HIE), and in a worst-case scenario, loss of life.
+A hypoxic-ischemic encephalopathy attorney in Illinois can assist you legally after a birth injury.
+During birth, some complications can put both the child’s and the mother’s life at risk.
+If the attending physicians don’t act promptly, the child may suffer a birth injury such as hypoxic-ischemic encephalopathy (HIE) and, in a worst-case scenario, loss of life.

-If your child suffered hypoxic-ischemic encephalopathy at birth due to physician negligence, you can sue the hospital or the doctors for negligence and medical malpractice.
-An experienced HIE lawyer can help you claim maximum compensation to help with your child’s medical bills.
+If your child suffered hypoxic-ischemic encephalopathy at birth due to medical negligence in Chicago or the rest of Illinois, you could sue the hospital or the doctors for negligence and medical malpractice.
+An experienced birth injury lawyer in Illinois can help you claim maximum compensation to help with your child’s medical bills.

 For a free legal consultation, call 1-800-222-9529